bloc97/Anime4K/README.md

 Reduced texture loss, aliasing and banding in Anime4K v1.0 RC at the cost of performance.
 It now takes 6ms. +2ms for line detection and +1ms for line targeted FXAA.

+What's new:
+ - A line detection algorithm.
+ - Gradient maximization is only applied near lines using the line detector, instead of indiscriminately affecting the entire image.
+This has the effect of ignoring textures or out of focus elements.
+  - Finally, one iteration of targeted FXAA is applied on the lines using the line detector to reduce aliasing.

 ![ComparisonRC](https://raw.githubusercontent.com/bloc97/Anime4K/master/results/Comparisons/0.9-1.0/0_RC.png)
 ![ComparisonRC](https://raw.githubusercontent.com/bloc97/Anime4K/master/results/Comparisons/0.9-1.0/1_RC.png)
 ![ComparisonRC](https://raw.githubusercontent.com/bloc97/Anime4K/master/results/Comparisons/0.9-1.0/2_RC.png)